qouteall/qouteall-blog/blog/2025/Traps to Developers.md

 - Atomic reference counting (`Arc`, `shared_ptr`) can be slow when many threads frequently change the same counter.
 [See also](https://pkolaczk.github.io/server-slower-than-a-laptop/)
 - About read-write lock: trying to write lock when holding read lock will deadlock.
 The correct way is to firstly release the read lock, then acquire write lock, and the conditions that were checked in read lock need to be re-checked.
 - Reentrant lock:
   - Reentrant means one thread can lock twice (and unlock twice) without deadlocking.
-Java's `synchronized` and `ReentrantLock` are reentrant.
+Java `synchronized` and C# `lock` are reentrant.
   - Non-reentrant means if one thread lock twice, it will deadlock.
 Rust `Mutex` and Golang `sync.Mutex` are not reentrant.
 - [False sharing](https://en.wikipedia.org/wiki/False_sharing) of the same cache line costs performance.
 - Try to cancel some async operation, but the callback still runs.